 - A wrist guard: This helpful accessory helps to prevent painful wrist injuries by absorbing some of the shock when the ball hits the pins.
 Wrist guards are especially important for beginners who are still learning proper form.

 - A towel: A towel is useful for wiping up spills and sweat from the bowling lane, as well as for drying off the hands.

 In many schools across the country, bowling is becoming a popular activity for children to learn.
 Bowling is a low-impact sport that requires both physical and mental focus, making it a great option for kids who may not be interested in traditional team sports.

 School programs that offer bowling as an extracurricular activity or as part of physical education classes provide children with the opportunity to learn a new skill while also improving their overall health and wellness.

+Yes, they can.
 Many children take their first steps around the same time they learn to bowl.
-In fact, most 2 year olds are physically capable of bowling but will require a ball ramp to avoid running and slipping on the lane.
+In fact, most 2-year-olds are physically capable of bowling but will require a ball ramp to avoid running and slipping on the lane.
 Ramps will also help them not to cross the foul line.

 Bowling is a popular sport enjoyed by people of all ages.
 In fact, there are bowling alleys that cater to children as young as 3 to 9 years old.